 How often should I change my passwords?

-It is recommended to update passwords every 3 to 6 months, or immediately if you suspect a breach.
+We recommend to update passwords every 3 to 6 months, or immediately if you suspect a breach.

 Can I rely solely on passwords for security?